dry-python/returns/docs/pages/pipeline.rst

   >>> assert pipeline(2) == '2B'

-It is also might be useful to compose containers together:
+It also might be useful to compose containers together:

 .. code:: python